CenterForOpenScience/OSFDocs/docs/pages/include/preprints.rst

 -------------
 **Purpose:** To search for preprints, upload a preprint, and access the preprint community servers.

-To navigate to the OSF Preprints landing page, the user clicks the **OSF Home** tab from the navigation bar and then clicks **OSF Preprints** from the drop-down menu.
+To navigate to the OSF Preprints landing page, the user must click the **OSF Home** button in the navigation bar and then click **OSF Preprints** from the drop-down menu.

-On the OSF Preprints landing page, there is a search field to search for preprints, a green [Add a preprint] button below the search field, and a section titled "Browse by subject" that shows the 10 top-level subject areas provided by Bepress (see the `Search Preprints`_ section).
+On the OSF Preprints landing page, there is a search field to search for preprints, a green **Add a preprint** button below the search field, and a section titled "Browse by subject" that shows the 10 top-level subject areas provided by Bepress (see the `Search Preprints`_ section).

-For the preprint services, the navigation bar is laid out as follows:
+For all preprint services, the navigation bar is laid out as follows:

+* **My Preprints** takes the user to their preprints list on the :ref:`My Projects page <organizer>`.
-* **Add a preprint** takes the user to the "Submission" page
+* **Add a preprint** takes the user to the "Submission" page.
-* **Search** takes the user to the "Discover" page
+* **Search** takes the user to the "Discover" page.
-* **Support** takes the user to the preprints help guides
+* **Support** takes the user to the preprints help guides.
-* **Donate** takes the user to the COS "Donate" page
+* **Donate** takes the user to the COS "Donate" page.

 If the service uses moderation, the "Add a preprint" button reads "Submit a <submission_type>".

-The following tabs appear in the navigation bar when the user is logged out OSF Preprints:
+The following tabs appear in the navigation bar when the user is *logged out of* OSF Preprints:

-* OSF Preprints.
-Clicking this tab causes a drop-down menu to appear with the following options:
+* **OSF Preprints** Clicking this tab prompts a drop-down menu with the OSF Products: OSFHome, OSFPreprints, OSFRegistries, OSFMeetings, OSFInstitutions.

-    * **OSF Home** takes the user to their dashboard.
-    * **OSF Preprints** takes the user to the OSF Preprints landing page https://osf.io/preprints/.
-    * **OSF Registries** takes the user to the OSF Registries landing page https://osf.io/registries/.
-    * **OSF Meetings** takes the user to the OSF for Meetings landing page https://osf.io/meetings/.

-* Add a preprint: Clicking this link takes the user to the sign-in page https://accounts.osf.io/login?service=https%3A%2F%2Fosf.io%2Flogin%2F%3Fnext%3D%252Fpreprints%252Fsubmit.
+* **Add a preprint**: Clicking this link takes the user to the :ref:`sign-in page <login>`.
-* Search: Clicking this link takes the user to the Preprints Discover page https://osf.io/preprints/discover/.
+* **Search**: Clicking this link takes the user to the corresponding preprints "Discover" page.
-* Support: Clicking this link takes the user to the landing page for the preprints help guides http://help.osf.io/m/preprints/.
+* **Support**: Clicking this link takes the user to the preprints help guides.

-* Sign Up: Clicking this tab takes the user to the :ref:`Create a free account page <sign-up>` where the user needs to fill out a form to create an OSF account.
+* **Sign Up**: Clicking this button takes the user to the :ref:`Create a free account page <sign-up>`.
-* Sign In: Clicking this tab takes the user to the :ref:`OSF sign-in page <login>`.
+* **Sign In**: Clicking this button takes the user to the :ref:`OSF sign-in page <login>`.
 After logging in, the user is taken to the OSF Preprints landing page.

 The community preprint servers are listed with their logos below the search field.
 Clicking on a community preprint server logo takes the user to that preprint server's landing page.